 Channel 0 and the AllStar System Node 42235 that we have connected to

-We also provide support at two of our tower sites, Coats and Archers Lodge with the Johnston County ARES for WinLink.
-WinLink is a secure wireless e-mail service used in Amateur Radio.
-See JC ARES web site for details.
+We also provide support at two of our tower sites for ARES, Coats and Archers Lodge for WinLink.

-Any local clubs or special event groups are welcome to use the repeaters at special events located in any of the coverage areas, even if they want to use it partially to eliminate radio traffic on a primary simplex or along with another Repeater that is being used.
+Any local clubs, charities or special event groups are welcome to use the repeaters at special events located in any of the coverage areas, even if they want to use it partially to eliminate radio traffic on a primary simplex or along with another Repeater that is being used.
 We can isolate each repeater so that it can be used independently or combined with the ones needed for coverage.
 Please contact, Ronnie J. Casey, K4JDR to schedule your event.

 See our SECN Web